inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 .. submodule is added to the node's bridging layer, containing an ingress and/or
 .. egress filter submodule.
 By default, the ingress and egress filter type is :ned:`SimpleIeee8021qFilter`.

-To employ filtering and policing in TSN network nodes, the feature first needs to be enabled.
+To employ filtering and policing in TSN network nodes, this functionality first needs to be enabled.
 Then, by selecting and configuring the appropriate filtering components, different filtering methods can be realized.

+To employ filtering and policing, this functionality first needs to be enabled in TSN network nodes.
+Then, by selecting and configuring the appropriate components, different filtering methods can be realized.

+**review** enabled in them? in the nodes? no 'filtering' in appropriate filtering components

 Filtering and policing can be enabled in TSN network nodes by setting their :par:`ingressTrafficFiltering` and :par:`egressTrafficFiltering` parameters to ``true``.
-In :ned:`TsnSwitch`, only ingress filtering is available (as typically this direction is needed in switches), while :ned:`TsnDevice` supports both ingress and egress filtering.
+In :ned:`TsnSwitch`, only ingress filtering is available (as typically only this direction is needed in switches), while :ned:`TsnDevice` supports both ingress and egress filtering.
 When enabled in any direction, a :ned:`StreamFilteringLayer` submodule is added to the node's bridging layer, containing an ``ingressFilter`` and/or an ``egressFilter`` submodule.
 By default, the ingress and egress filter type is :ned:`SimpleIeee8021qFilter`.

-For context, here is a stream filtering layer module containing :ned:`SimpleIeee8021qFilter` submodules for both directions:
+For context, here is a stream filtering layer module containing filter submodules for both directions:

 .. figure:: media/both_directions.png
    :align: center